Skip to main content

 To manage user roles within OmegaAI, follow these steps:

-- Navigate to the organization you want to manage.
+• Click Organization from the left navigation panel and open the required organization's Details page.
 Note that user role configuration can only be performed at the top-level or master organization.

-- From the organization's dashboard, go to the Users page.
+• From the organization's dashboard, go to the Users and Roles page.

 Role Configuration Screen